mrmxf/opentsg-widgets/README.md

 `builtin.ebu3373/bars` would be the widget type.

 The positional fields of grid are expected to be in **every** widget.
 And have the layout as shown below.
-They may not be found on every example json.
+They may not be found in every/any example json.
+The widget type is also required.
+Each widget has a unique `"type"`, so OpenTSG can identify and use the widget.

 ```json
 "type" : "builtin.example",